About Oils and Fats

 Vegetable oils are extracted from plants, usually their seeds, and yes, in answer to a frequently asked question, olive oil is a vegetable oil.
 Vegetable oils have no cholesterol and are usually liquid at room temperature but may thicken in the refrigerator.
 They should be stored in cool dark places but do not need to be refrigerated.
 Not all vegetable oils are edible.
 For example, cashew oil, made from the husks around the nuts, are used for industrial lubrication and even in auto parts.

 Olive oil or Pure olive oil.
+Some people don't consider olive oil to be vegetable oil, but it is clearly not animal fat so we classify it as a vegetable oil.
 Olive oil is the most praised and beloved oil in the world.
 Olive oil production is, simplified: Pick ripe olives from the trees, crush them into a paste, separate the solids from the liquids, and then separate the water from the oil.
 Traditional methods use a press with a stone wheel, and modern production methods involve steel presses, centrifuges, filters, and oxygen free processing.
 What is left of the paste is fed to livestock.

 The Mediterranean basin is the source of most of the world's olive oil, but some is now made in California, Mexico, Australia, and other nations.
 Most countries, most notably the EU countries, have strict laws surrounding its production, labeling, and pricing.
 Harvest time, ripeness of fruit, climate, soil, pressing, and even the variety of the olives are among the quality factors, much like wine.
 Some producers have achieved enviable reputations and prices can vary significantly.